Board & Staff

 Jonathan is the senior pastor at Greenlane Christian Centre, a multi-cultural, multi-generational church in Auckland.
 Jonathan is a visionary, a gifted teacher and a life-long learner.
 He is passionate about people coming to know Jesus Christ and building a strong community of believers that go into their communities, impacting them for the kingdom of God.
 He is married to Robyn and they have 4 children.

 Val was born in the Waikato, studied Economic History at Victoria University and then completed a B.Div at Laidlaw College.
 She taught History and Economics at Macleans College before moving up an age group to work with university students.
 From 2002 to 2014 Val worked as TSCF’s Head of Student Ministries.
 She has a Masters in Education focussing on women in leadership of not-for-profits.
-Val is now campus director at Laidlaw College’s Manukau branch.
+From 2014-18 Val was campus director at Laidlaw College’s Manukau branch.
+She is now a learning and organisational consultant.

 Grant has led Windsor Park Baptist Church since October 2008 after leading Northpoint Baptist Church in New Plymouth for seven years.
 He was a banker before God led a change of career.
 Grant is also chaplain to the SkyCity NZ Breakers Basketball club, and chairs the boards of Carey Baptist College and Freeset International Limited.
 Grant and Jo have been married for 26 years and they have four young-adult children.

-Martyn recently retired as NZ CEO of a multinational company, with additional oversight of operations in South Africa, Spain and India.
-He continues to consult with companies and not-for- profits in the areas of strategy, market growth and leadership development.
+Martyn retired as NZ CEO of a multinational company, and continues to consult with companies and not-for- profits in the areas of strategy, market growth and leadership development.
 He has had a lengthy involvement with not-for-profits being actively involved on several boards and also assisting organisations and churches in governance, planning and growing their leadership capability.
 Martyn is married to Marg and they have 4 children.